-The German winery owner and Reichsrat Franz Eberhard Ritter von Buhl (1867-1921) came from a respected wine-growing family in the palatinate
+The German winery owner and Reichsrat Franz Eberhard Ritter von Buhl (1867-1921) came from a well-respected family of winegrowers in the palatinate

-, Buhl made special efforts to combat the vine pests and the further development of viticulture.
-Already his father Armand Buhl had in 1873 a law against the import of foreign vines in the fight against phylloxera
+, Buhl made special efforts to combat vine pests and to further develop viticulture.
+His father Armand Buhl had a law against the import of foreign vines in the fight against in 1873 phylloxera

 enforced.
-In France, Franz Eberhard Buhl had to carry out re-finishing experiments with German grape varieties for many years.
-He was co-founder of the Palatine Commission for combating vine pests and the wine-growing association in the Palatinate.
-Likewise he was founder of the DWV
+In France, Franz Eberhard Buhl had vine refinement tests carried out on German grape varieties for years.
+He was a co-founder of the Palatinate Commission for Combating Vine Pests and the Winegrowers' Association in the Palatinate.
+He was also the founder of the DWV

-(German viticulture association), from 1905 to 1920 its president and afterwards honor president.
-Furthermore, he held many functions in national (eg as a committee member of the DLG
+(German Wine Association), from 1905 to 1920 its president and then honorary president.
+Furthermore, he held many functions in national (e.g. as a committee member of the DLG

 ) and international Wine-producing institutions

 and as president at numerous congresses.